A Learning Environment by Design

 Our children are not just influenced by their teachers and friends; we strive to ensure that they grow up influenced by their environment.
 They speak in two languages, Japanese and English.
 They are full of curiosity.
 They develop creative thinking and self-expression.
 It is necessary to have a designed space, a learning environment, within which these aims can be realized in order to raise them as individuals who can independently and actively get things done.

 While listening plays a very important role in learning about different cultures and languages, vision is also key.
 The visual cues that fill the environment must support the language acquisition goals.
 It is difficult to perfectly switch between the two languages if a child is learning English within an environment dominated visually by Japanese language.
-For this reason, once children are 3 years old, English is taught in an area dedicated to presentations in written English, and Japanese is taught in an area with full emphasis on written Japanese.
+For this reason, English is taught in an area dedicated to presentations in written English, and Japanese is taught in an area with full emphasis on written Japanese.

 Our flexible open space concept at AJB, Mitaka, offers children the ability to have free play time in the same spaces where morning classes happen. wherever they may be, children can engage in activities that satisfy their curiosities and preferences.
 When children want to relax, or perhaps to read books alone, they can move to spaces that suit their needs.

-Both during the morning sessions and in free time, there is Play Zone time.
+Both during the morning sessions and in free time, there is learning center time.
 These environments, described in more detail below, are divided by age group.
-The children can choose the zones in which they wish to engage, depending on their preferences.
+The children can choose centers in which they wish to engage, depending on their preferences.
 While they may appear to simply be playing, they are in fact engaging in meaningful skills acquisition: autonomy, concentration, self-affirmation, and the pursuit of meaning and satisfaction in their actions.
-The different zones have been set up according to the learning aims of the school and the teachers.
+The different centers have been set up according to the learning aims of the school and the teachers.

 The child has a hundred languages a hundred hands a hundred thoughts a hundred ways of thinking of playing, of speaking.